Syllo/nvtop/README.markdown

 Supports GPU frequency, temperature, utilization, per-process utilization, GPU memory usage, and H264 decoding utilization.

-The pid in debugfs might be incorrect, so the per-process utilization might be inaccurate.

 On non-raspberry pi os, you need to use the `linux-rpi` kernel, ensure the presence of the `/dev/vcio` device, and have access permissions to the `/sys/kernel/debug` directory.

 Build